IlliniHyperloopComputing/Pod/CentralComputing/README.md

 # Overview of code structure
 The code is designed to run on a Linux platform, specifically on the BeagleBone Black (BBB).
 More detail on BBB setup can be found in the `BBBSetup/` folder in this repository.

 The Pod software runs several threads to handle multiple different IO streams.
 Although the BBB is a single-core computer, multiple threads make scheduling simpler.
 Sleeping, blocking IO, waiting on data, are all very to do with multiple threads.
-Infact, most threads have very little computational overhead, and are bottlenecked by access to external IO resources.
+In fact, most threads have very little computational overhead, and are bottlenecked by access to external IO resources.

 ### The following resources are accessed:
   * ADC Built-in to the BBB